Tur-1/My-MVC-Framework/README.md

 }
  ```

-Views may also be returned using the View facade:
+views may also be returned using the View facade:

  ```php